Multipartite entanglement from ditstrings for 1+1D systems: Basis Dependence of the Mutual Information

 \subsection{Lattice $\phi^4$ with Qutrits}

-Again, as with the Ising case, we can look at how a change of basis would impact the mutual information, specifically as it compares to the von Neumann entanglement as a lower bound for lattice $\phi^4$.
+Again, as with the Ising case, we can look at how a change of basis would impact the mutual information, specifically compared to the von Neumann entanglement as a lower bound for lattice $\phi^4$.
 Since our model can approximate qudits, we need to utilize a general spin operator (as opposed to the spin-1/2 operator used for Ising),

 We again observe similar behavior to the basis rotation in the Ising model.
-Looking at Fig. \ref{fig:qutrit_basis}, we again start in the Z basis and rotate into the X, then back to the Z basis.
-Again, we see that regardless of what parameter is used with respect to criticality, the Z basis is always the best basis to be used for the mutual information.
+Looking at Fig. \ref{fig:qutrit_basis}, we again start in the Z basis and rotate into the X basis, then back to the Z basis.
+Again, we see that regardless of which side of criticality the parameter is chosen from, the Z basis is always the best basis to be used for the mutual information.

+For consistency with our Ising investigation, we take the small $\lambda$ limit for the qutrit model in the fourth plot of Figure \ref{fig:qutrit_basis}.
+Here we again see that our basis-rotated mutual information gets closer to the entanglement entropy at the near $\pi/2$ rotation, but still will not approximate as well as the initial Z basis.